georgelza/GraphDB_Synthentic_Demographic_Generator/devlab/creConnect/README.md

 These require the json payloads be posted onto the kafka topic, which will result as a sink into Neo4J.

+NOTE: see some lessons learned in the v1 directory as commented on at the bottom.

 ### Primary Topics -> Nodes

 - create_account_node_sink -> This sinks/create Account nodes, extracting the Account detail from the adults topic/Account tag.